With travel to campus being so easy it is no wonder that many of our students make the decision to commute into uni.

 For those planning to cycle in or run, there are cycle stands, lockers and showers across campus.

-If you have a registered disability, and you are not able to use public transport or Park and Ride, you can apply for a paid parking permit, however spaces are limited and cannot be guaranteed to be available.
+If you have a registered disability, and you are not able to use public transport or Park and Ride, you can apply for a paid parking permit - spaces are limited and cannot always be guaranteed.

 Students who need to use our Polo Farm sports and teaching facilities, can park their car there.